BSoDium/wco-demo/README.md

 ### 1. Window Controls Overlay Integration
 The core of the project is the integration with the WCO API.
--   **Manifest Configuration:** We configure `display_override: ["window-controls-overlay"]` in the Web App Manifest (via `vite-plugin-pwa`).
+-   **Manifest Configuration:** I configure `display_override: ["window-controls-overlay"]` in the Web App Manifest (via `vite-plugin-pwa`).
 -   **Geometry Tracking:** The custom hook `useTitleBarRect` listens for the `geometrychange` event.
-This ensures that if the user resizes the window or changes the system text scaling, our UI knows exactly where the native window controls are located and avoids overlapping them.
+This ensures that if the user resizes the window or changes the system text scaling, my UI knows exactly where the native window controls are located and avoids overlapping them.

 ```typescript
 // Simplified logic from src/hooks/useTitleBarRect.ts